 - Postgraduate training (diploma, masters, doctorate) in a field related to one or more of the sciences represented by AMOS

 - At least ten years post-tertiary experience practising, applying and/or teaching one or more of the sciences represented by AMOS

 - Continuous membership of the Society for a minimum of the past five years

 Nominations require a proposer and seconder, both members of AMOS.
 The nomination package must include:

 - Completed nomination form (click here to download the nomination form)

 - A separate nomination, not exceeding 3 pages, describing the case for election of the nominee as a Fellow

-Please set out separately the case for election as a Fellow and attach it and two letters of support, one from an AMOS member to whom the nominee is well known and one by a peer (preferably from outside the nominee’s section, department or division of their organization) who is also an AMOS member.
-The case for election should not exceed three pages and letters of support may be photocopies and should not exceed one and a half pages.
+- Two letters of support, one from an AMOS member to whom the nominee is well known and one by a peer (preferably from outside the nominee’s section, department or division of their organization) who is also an AMOS member.
+Letters of support may be photocopies and should not exceed one and a half pages.

 Following the lodging of a nomination, the nominee’s consent will be obtained before the nomination is considered.